Episode1 by kaiwhata. Social disorder. There has been much debate all over the place about the causes of the recent riots in the UK.

 Every year, the alligator meat industry disposes of about 15 million pounds of alligator fat in landfills.
 Open University research explodes myth of 'digital native'.
 Gerald Haigh visits his alma mater to learn that a good attitude to technology correlates with good learning habits Is there a digital native?

 Not according to new Open University research A new research project by the Open University explores the much-debated concept of “the digital native”.
 The university does this by making full use of the rich resource which is its own highly diverse student body.
 CanvasMol.
 Separation of platelets from whole blood using standing surface acoustic waves in a microchannel.

+SETI Institute.
+You can’t barrack for scientists.
 “Why don’t scientists and people who contribute something to the community get the same amount of admiration as sportspeople?”
 Mia Freedman asked herself that question last week as she tried to understand the hatred unleashed upon her when she suggested others might be as worthy of the term “hero” as Tour de France winner Cadel Evans.
-The answer is strange - it’s precisely because they are heroes, that they aren’t hailed as heroes.